Endurance Events and Lactate Testing

 The triathlon community seems to put a lot of emphasis on the lactate threshold or what is called functional threshold power.
 There are a lot of different definitions of thresholds, all with slightly different relationships to aerobic and anaerobic energy supply.
 The only metabolic threshold that can be considered a reliable reference for the long-term performance capacity of an athlete is the maximal lactate steady state (MLSS).
 However, even this is of limited use by itself.
 Two athletes may have the same MLSS, but it could be due to very different metabolic contributions.
 So two athletes with the same MLSS may have to train very differently.
 Also an athlete really should not train at the MLSS very often.
 It is one of the most stressful training exercises there is and a formula for over-training if used more than just occasionally.

 Despite this caution on the use of thresholds in training and the interpretation of lactate results, we are preparing a very comprehensive discussion of thresholds which takes into consideration a wide range of factors affecting lactate levels.
-It should be ready sometime in 2011.
+Hopefully, it will be ready within the next year.